 In the field itself, ribbons of color described arabesques across a background of sultry browns and greens, forms that were pure abstraction – bright jottings from some wild man’s diary – jostling with stylized flora and fauna.
 But this complexity paled beside the centerpiece of the carpet: a giant medallion, its colors as various as a summer garden, into which a hundred subtle geometries had been cunningly woven, so that the eye could reach each pattern as flower or theorem, order or turmoil, and find each choice echoed somewhere in the grand design.

-Please support the bands by buying their records and going to their shows.
+Please support the bands – buy their merchandise and go to their shows.
 Click on each band name for more info.
 All of the songs on 640.072 were either offered as free downloads, or were purchased legitimately.
-6forty project does not support illegal file sharing, nor do we participate in torrent downloads of the records that are featured on this web site.
+6forty project does not support illegal file sharing.

 Ef – 401-Lwa [00:00]